xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 The basic building unit of a dataflow mesh is a dataflow block.
 A block can either be a target block (receiving data), a source block (producing data), or both.
 Source blocks can be linked to target blocks to create the mesh; linking is covered in Recipe 5.1.
 Blocks are semi-independent; they will attempt to process data as it arrives and push the results downstream.
 The usual way of using TPL Dataflow is to create all the blocks, link them together, and then start putting data in at one end.
 The data then comes out of the other end by itself.
 Again, Dataflow is more powerful than this; it's possible to break links and create new blocks and add them to the mesh while there is data flowing through it, but that is a very advanced scenario.

 Target blocks have buffers for the data they receive.
 Having buffers enables them to accept new data items even if they aren't ready to process them yet; this keeps data flowing through the mesh.
 This buffering can cause problems in fork scenarios, where one source block is linked to two target blocks.
 When the source block has data to send downstream, it starts offering it to its linked blocks one at a time.
 By default, the first target block would just take the data and buffer it, and the second target block would never get any.
-The fix for this situation is to limit the target block buffers by making them nongreedy; Recipe 5.4 covers this.
+The fix for this situation is to limit the target block buffers by making them non-greedy; Recipe 5.4 covers this.

 A block will fault when something goes wrong, for example, if the processing delegate throws an exception when processing a data item.
 When a block faults, it will stop receiving data.
 By default, it won't take down the whole mesh; this enables you to rebuild that part of the mesh or redirect the data.
 However, this is an advanced scenario; most times, you want the faults to propagate along the links to the target blocks.
 Dataflow supports this option as well; the only tricky part is that when an exception is propagated along a link, it is wrapped in an `AggregateException`.
 So, if you have a long pipeline, you could end up with a deeply nested exception; the method `AggregateException.Flatten` can be used to work around this: